Shawnee State University

 Shawnee State University (SSU) is a public university in Portsmouth, Ohio, United States, established in 1986.
-It is the southernmost member of the University System of Ohio.
+It is the southernmost member of the University System of Ohio, and is a member of the Strategic Ohio Council for Higher Education (SOCHE).

 History

 Although its roots date back to 1945 when Ohio University established an academic center in Portsmouth, the university was conceived in 1985 when Vern Riffe, the speaker of the Ohio House of Representatives, introduced legislation to create Shawnee State University.
 It passed in 1986.

 In 1987, the university's library was named a federal depository library.

 The university awarded its first bachelor's degrees in 1990.
 The university established its first master's degree program in 2000 and its second master's program (the Master of Education) in 2010.
-It now also offers a Master of Science in Mathematical Sciences and a Master of Occupational Therapy.
+It now offers several graduate-level degrees.

 In 2022, the university was involved in a court case and settled with a professor after he had previously been disciplined for refusing to use a transgender student's preferred pronouns and later sued the university in 2018 over First and Fourteenth Amendment violations.